PPP Round 2: How To Apply For A First Or Second Draw PPP Loan

 Don’t Just Bet On The Big Banks

 It may be tempting to rush to the nearest bank to apply for your PPP loan.
 While you certainly can apply with the big players, borrowers are finding that working with smaller lenders is easy and funding is fast.
-Check with your local small banks and credit unions — or even give an online marketplace a go — to find the right lender for you.
+Check with your local small banks and credit unions — or even give an online marketplace a try — to find the right lender for you.

 Beware Of PPP Scams

-While the PPP application process is quite easy and quick when compared to other SBA loans, there are scammers out there looking to take advantage of small business owners.
+While the PPP application process is quite easy and quick compared to other SBA loans, there are scammers out there looking to take advantage of small business owners.
 Beware of shady lending websites that promise faster funding.
 You should only work with a reputable lender, so do your research before handing off your personal information.